-Delegated powers relating the reception of asylum seekers on the basis of article 10, 2005 Regulation on Benefits for asylum seekers.
+Delegated powers relating the reception of asylum seekers based on article 10, 2005 Regulation on Benefits for asylum seekers.

 Because this forms a decision in the meaning of 1:3 General Administrative Law Act, the asylum seeker can appeal against such decision within six weeks 6:7 General Administrative Law Act.